-Per hectare value of gross output was regressed with size of land holdings using log linear model.
-Estimates of per hectare value of gross output for different size of farm holdings suggest a positive relationship between farm size and productivity (Table 6).
+of farm holdings suggest a positive relationship between farm size and productivity (Table 9).

 The results of this analysis suggest that the positive relationship between farm size and crop productivity exists in case of small land holders with scarce resources.
-It was mainly due to comparatively high level of adoption of farm technology like; modern seeds and fertilizer and ownership of irrigation resources by larger categories of farm households (Appendix IV).
+It was mainly due to comparatively high level of adoption of farm technology like; modern seeds and fertilizer and ownership of irrigation resources by larger categories of farm households.
 Smallholders failed to get benefits of modern agricultural technology due to their poor access to technology and institutional credit.
-Their tiny land holdings (<0.20 ha.) also hindered the adoption of new technologies.
+Their tiny land holdings (<0.20 ha) also hindered the adoption of new technologies.
+Theories about disappearing advantages of marginal and small farmers and efficiency gains of comparatively large categories of farmers with economic development holds true in small land holders' agriculture in Bihar